 - Most impactful memoir?
 Incidents in the Life of a Slave Girl

 I think you understand.
 As someone with a degree in English and self-proclaimed book nerd, I can find a column for most of my favorite stories.
 Narrowing them down is really impossible.
 Still, Melissa asked me to write this blog post, so I thought of books that made me cry, made my students cry.
 Books that students mentioned when they returned from college.

 The three novels I’ve chosen are intertwined with my teaching career, as I’ve grown personally from them and grown professionally from them.
-Night, Animal Farm, and A Separate Peace are my must-teach novels for secondary ELA.
-Read why, and then pop over to The Reading and Writing Haven to learn about her three.
+They lend themselves to various and engaging activities.
+Night, I Know Why the Caged Bird Sings, Animal Farm, A Separate Peace, Their Eyes Were Watching God, and The Fault In Our Stars are my must-teach novels for secondary ELA.
+Here are ideas for these secondary ELA books.

 Overview: Elie Wiesel survived unspeakable events as a Jew during the Holocaust at Auschwitz that he courageously spoke in Night.

 Why I personally like it: I cry at several points in this story—every time that I read it.
 (I’ve probably read it fifty times.)
 The direct message and non-fluff syntax haunts me.
 The courage Wiesel shows in sharing this story also amazes me.